jinook929/_flatiron_project4/README.md

 ## How To Use the App

 1. You can either sign up for your own account or use the existing accounts to log in (5 users are pre-set: `ann@email.com`, `lurk@email.com`, `eve@email.com`, `abc@email.com`, `zbf@email.com` [password for everyone is `123`]).
-2. Before logging in, user can see all the notices.
+2. Before logging in, user can see all the notices/comments.
 3. Each notice has its category (please refer to the keys).
 4. After logging in, you can create new notices/comments, and edit or delete your own notices.
 5. Keyword search is available for any user (before/after logging in) via the search box on the navbar.